 - 7. The RAL (reste à liquider) is an inevitable by-product of multi-annual programming and differentiated appropriations.
 However, for various reasons, excessive RAL will result by the end of the financial framework for 2007- 2013.
-In order, therefore, to ensure a manageable level and profile for the payments in all headings several initiatives are an integral part of the agreement on the financial framework 2014-2020: - the levels of commitments are set at an appropriate level in all headings; - decommitments rules will be applied strictly in all headings, in particular the rules for automatic decommitments as defined in paragraph 76; - pre-financing rates are [reduced compared to earlier/abolished] according to paragraph 75 of this agreement - [other possible elements to be explored within the current scope of the Negotiating Box].
+In order, therefore, to ensure a manageable level and profile for the payments in all Headings several initiatives are an integral part of the agreement on the financial framework 2014-2020: - the levels of commitments are set at an appropriate level in all Headings; - de-commitments rules will be applied strictly in all Headings, in particular the rules for automatic de-commitments as defined in paragraph 77; - pre-financing rates are [reduced compared to earlier/abolished] (paragraph 76); - no degressivity of annual commitments for / transitional / "safety net" arrangements under Cohesion Policy in order to contribute to the manageable profile of commitments and payments (paragraphs 39 and 44). - the Commission is invited to revisit its payment estimates to establish a realistic profile of the payment ceiling.